John Toshack: Personal life

 On 7 June 1969, Toshack married Susan Bann from Grangetown, Cardiff, at the age of 20 at St John Church in Canton.
 After 43 years of marriage, the pair divorced in 2012 with his wife citing "unreasonable behaviour".
 Toshack's son Cameron is also a former professional footballer, having made five appearances for Cardiff City, and with Swansea City for the 1989–90 season.

 In 1976, while playing for Liverpool, Toshack composed and published a book of poems entitled Gosh, it's Tosh.

 In 1981, Toshack won the BBC Wales Sports Personality of the Year and received the MBE for his services to football in the 1982 New Year Honours list.
 He was the subject of an episode of This Is Your Life in 1982 when he was surprised by Eamonn Andrews at the Roehampton Club in London.

-On 27 February 2022, Toshack was reported to be seriously ill with COVID-19 despite being fully vaccinated, on a ventilator in hospital in Spain.
+On 27 February 2022, Toshack was reported to be seriously ill in a Spanish hospital, suffering from COVID-19.